openwall/john-packages/readme.md

 The highlights (👀):

 - fallback for CPU[*] (if that makes sense) and OMP;
-- prince mode available;
 - OpenCL available;
 - built using clang from the official XCode toolchain plus non-system libraries from Homebrew;
-- the released version of John 1.9.0 Jumbo 1+ (rolling release):
+- the released version of John 1.9.0 Jumbo 1+ (is a rolling release);
-  - is available for X86_64 (on Intel);
-  - is available for ARM (on M1 and above).
-- a development version:
+- a development version is also available.
-  - is available for ARM (on M1 and above).

 [*] John the Ripper runs using the best SIMD instructions available on the host it's running on.